 You may contact the Secretary of the Senate's office at (512) 463-0100 for additional information or inquiries regarding this process, or you may send an e-mail to firstname.lastname@example.org.

 The issuance of news media credentials does not constitute a determination of your qualifications for any other purpose.

 The Senate reserves the right to investigate the information provided in the application and to deny or revoke news media credentials if the Senate determines the applicant does not qualify.

-The news media credentials should be worn and be visible at all times to gain entrance to the Senate Floor when lawmakers are in session.
+The news media credentials should be worn and be visible at all times to gain entrance to the Senate Gallery when lawmakers are in session.

 The news media credential card does not exempt the media from entering the Capitol without going through security.

 The Senate strongly encourages members of the media to apply for news media credentials as soon as possible in order to help expedite the process.
 All applications will be processed on a first-come, first-serve basis.

 Applications submitted on the first day of session will not be able to be processed on the same day.

 Please note, the Senate does not provide notary services.